gioblu/howto/README.md

 # howto

-Using `howto` you always have an expert available in your terminal.
-Need help in the terminal?
-Just ask in natural language! `howto` will help you using your favorite LLM provider.
+Your LLM-powered terminal harness.
+Because Stack Overflow is for quitters.
+Tired of context-switching out of your terminal? `howto` brings an expert directly into your shell, just ask in natural language and let your favorite LLM provider work its magic.
+You can now forget about `man` pages and `--help` outputs.

 ## Features